-5. (Please turn in your modified version of lighting/HeightMap.js.)
+4. (Please turn in your modified version of homework4/HeightMap.js.)

 One easy and useful way to create mathematically based models is to use a height map, in which a function of two variables (typically x and z) is used to generate a 3rd value (e.g. y).
 From an array of 3d coordinates (x, y, z) generated this way, we can create a wireframe, a polygonal mesh, and normal vectors for rendering.
-The basic idea is something like this: first compute sample values from the function at equally spaced points in the x-z plane.
-You can imagine these as a 2-d array.
-In the illustration below, we are looking down the y-axis at the x-z plane, and the parameters numPointsX and numPointsZ are both 5.